 In this article, our Las Vegas criminal defense attorneys answer frequently asked questions about narcotics possession laws in Nevada.

-- 9. Related offenses
+- 9. Related Drug Offenses

 Possession of a controlled substance is deliberately owning or having control over drugs with no plan to sell them.1 Other common terms for drug possession include: